-- 2010: The Pacific War Veterans of WWII.
+- 2010: The Pacific War Veterans of World War II.
 From Pearl Harbor to the shores of Japan, the armed services of the United States and her allies fought a series of tenacious island battles for four hard years.
 Aircraft became their most potent offensive tool.

 - 2011: Louis Zamperini.
 From Olympic and collegiate track achievements to his role as a B-24 bombardier and his subsequent capture, Zamperini demonstrated remarkable inner strength.
 His grace and dignity following the war is an example for all.

 - 2012: Robert “Bob” Hoover.
-From his service during WWII to his work in test flight, Hoover excelled.
+From his service during World War II to his work in test flight, Hoover excelled.
 Today, he is perhaps best remembered as the man who delighted millions at air shows with his flying prowess.

 - 2013: The Mighty 8th Air Force.
-With the directive, “win the air war and isolate the battlefield,” the bombers and fighters of the WWII 8th Air Force unleashed a torrent against enemy defenses and in short order attained air superiority, paving the way for allied victory in Europe.
+With the directive, “win the air war and isolate the battlefield,” the bombers and fighters of the World War II 8th Air Force unleashed a torrent against enemy defenses and in short order attained air superiority, paving the way for allied victory in Europe.

 - 2014: Colonel Bud Anderson.
-With 161 missions in his P-51 Mustang “Old Crow,” Clarence “Bud” Anderson attained just over 16 aerial victories, demonstrating incredible skill and grit.
+With 161 missions in his P-51 Mustang “Old Crow,” Clarence “Bud” Anderson attained just over 16 aerial victories during World War II, demonstrating incredible skill and grit.